UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/vector_spaces/bases.md

 of linear independence, we said the phrase "linearly independent spanning set" often.

-Indeed, it provides a non-redundant way of accessing all vectors in a vector space.

 Given the importance, we name it.

 **Definition**.
 A _basis_ for a vector space $V$ is a linearly independent spanning